-To access the studio space, we must walk through the gym.
-We ask each student walks quietly through the gym to the back.
-Teachers will meet students at the desk and guide them to the studio.
+My Fitness – To access the studio space, we must walk through the workout gym.
+We ask each student to walk quietly through the gym to the back studiospace.
+Teachers and Teacher Assistants will meet students at the Front desk and guide them to the studio.

-Students are not permitted on their phones during class nor during breaks in class lessons.
-If a student has an urgent need to connect with parents, they must ask the teacher to take out their phone.
-If phones become an issue in any class, phones will be collected by the teacher at start of class then redistributed at the end.
+Phones – Students are not permitted to use their phones during class.
+Nor during breaks in class lessons.
+If a student has an urgent need to connect with parents, they must ask the teacher permission.
+If phones become an issue in any class, phones will be collected by the teacher at the start of class then redistributed at the end.

 Since we do not have lockers, we ask that all dancers place their bags along the bench by the windows in the Skeena Dance Room.
 This will reduce clutter along the wall and dance floor.
 At My Fitness Centre, please leave your outdoor shoes in the entrance mudroom, and bring your bags and belongings with you into the studio.

-Classes are not held on public holidays unless otherwise notified.
+Classes are not held on public holidays unless otherwise posted.
 Classes are not held during Winter Break or Spring Break.
-Please check your email, the website/Facebook page for any other cancellations.
+Please check your email, the website/ Facebook page for any other cancellations.
 (Ex.
 Snow Days / Power outages)

 All dancers should have a designated “Dance Bag” to store shoes, attire etc. to ensure all dance needs are present for class.
 Dance bag should include: